-An exit tax is imposed when a taxpayer moves its assets and/or business activities (either fully or partially) and/or tax residence out of Slovakia.
-The exit tax rate is 21% and applies on the economic value of the gains generated in Slovakia.
+An exit tax is imposed when a taxpayer moves its assets and/or business activities (either fully or partially) and/otax residence out of Slovakia.
+The exit tax rate is applies on the economic value of the gains general win Slovakia.

-Investment incentives may be available for the production, expansion, or modernisation of shared services centres or research and development (R&D) centres.
-These incentives are subject to special rules in the State Aid Act and can be provided in the form of either cash or tax relief.
-Furthermore, the taxpayer may deduct 200% of R&D expenses incurred in the relevant tax period, plus the year-over-year increase in such expenses.
+Investment incentives may be available for the productive expansion, or modernisation of shared services centres research and development (A centres.
+These incentive are subject to special rules in the state Aid Act and can be provided in the second of either case tax relief.
+Furthermore, the tax per may served by the year of the second of the second